uthpalaherath/convertSPEI/README.md

 # convertSPEI

-This program converts time series Standardised Precipitation-Evapotranspiration Index (SPEI) data from the netcdf format to csv and Excel formats.
+This program converts time series Standardised Precipitation-Evapotranspiration Index (SPEI) data from the netcdf format to a csv format which could be read by a program such as Excel.
 The SPEI data is available at <https://spei.csic.es/index.html>. </br>
 Although parallelized, for large datasets the conversion might take a while.
 The column headers are Time, Latitude, Longitude and SPEI value in that order.